skm16/skmframework/README.md

 INSTALLATION / THEME CUSTOMIZATION:
 1. Download & install theme
+// If you need to install the dependencies...
-  1a.
-Install Node.js, SASS, GRUNT if not already installed.
+1. Install Node.js, SASS, GRUNT if not already installed.
 For more info: https://nodejs.org/, https://gruntjs.com/installing-grunt, http://sass-lang.com/install

-2. Run "grunt" via command line within the theme's root directory 2a.
-If all dependencies are correctly installed you should see something like this:
+2. Run "grunt" via command line within the theme's root directory
+// If all dependencies are correctly installed you should see something like this:
   ---------------------------------------------------------
       Running "sass:dist" (sass) task